University of Fort Lauderdale: Campus life

 part of the learning experience"; the course code MIN 180 is used for chapel, which does not provide students with credits.

 Athletics

-The University of Fort Lauderdale competes in the South Region of Division I of the NCCAA and fields eight teams, known as the Eagles.
+The Fort Lauderdale athletic teams are called the Eagles.
+The university is a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the South Region of the Division I level since the 2021–22 academic year.

+Fort Lauderdale currently competes in eight intercollegiate athletic teams: Men's sports include baseball, basketball, football, soccer and track & field; while women's sports include basketball, cheerleading, flag football and track & field.

+History

 The athletics program is a relatively recent addition to the college, with the announcement of its establishment published on Twitter on May 11, 2020.
 UFTL's acceptance into the NCCAA was announced on March 25, 2021.